 All our volunteers are students themselves, who have undergone extensive training and who understand that university life isn’t always plain sailing.

 Stuart Low Trust (SLT) is a health promotion charity based in Islington, but open to all.
 Our mission is to ensure that local people, especially those experiencing social isolation or mental distress, have access to the support they need for better health and wellbeing.
-We run a variety of activities, the majority of which are free or low cost.
-Most activities are evening and weekend events based in and around Islington.
-Watch the introductory video and check-out our forthcoming events.

 We are a charity running choirs for people experiencing homelessness, mental health issues and other challenges such as recovery or discrimination.
 In London, we run a weekly choir in Kentish Town.

 We offer free and confidential help and advice for young people aged 12 to 24, and their parents and carers.
 Our work includes counselling and psychotherapy, multisystemic therapy and parenting programmes for parents and carers of 12 to 16-year-olds with difficult behaviour.

 The Brandon Reach project service is for those who have lost their child through special guardianship or adoption and we offer individual therapy, group work, collective action, supportive counselling and signposting and linking to other services.